thomasgermain/vaillant-component/README.md

 Ideas are welcome !
 Don't hesitate to create issue to suggest something, it will be really appreciated.

+##Installations
+- If you are using HACS, please see https://hacs.xyz/docs/faq/custom_repositories/
-Please download the `multimatic` folder and put it inside your `custom_components` folder.
+- Otherwise, download the zip from the latest release and copy `multimatic` folder and put it inside your `custom_components` folder.

 You can configure it through the UI using integration.
 You have to provided your username and password (same as multimatic app)